DongliangSong/AAISPT/README.md

 By incorporating a fine-tuning strategy, the pretrained model can be efficiently transferred to diverse downstream biological systems, significantly reducing the need for large amounts of labeled data while maintaining high accuracy and adaptability.

 # Installation
+## Clone this repo
 git clone https://github.com/DongliangSong/AAISPT.git
 cd AAISPT

+## Install dependencies:
 pip install -r requirements.txt

 ## Make sure the following core libraries are installed:
 h5py==3.11.0